atomist/org-visualizer/README.md

 2. *Convergence* (some aspects): Help drive code changes to achieve consistency on an "ideal" state of an aspect, such as a particularly version of a library.
 3. *Reaction to change* (some aspects): React to changes in aspect usage within a project: for example, to a library upgrade, removing the Spring Boot Security starter or exposing an additional port in a Docker container.

 This project focuses on the visualization use case.
+Visualizations are exposed via d3 sunburst charts and via a REST API returning JSON documents.

 There is out of the box
 support for investigating the following aspects of your project:

-- TypeScript level
+- TypeScript version
 - Spring Boot version and starters (with Maven)
 - Docker base images, Dockerfile path and exposed ports
 - Java build tool (Maven, Gradle)